madhuakula/kubernetes-goat/guide/src/scenarios/scenario-7.md

 ## Scenario Solution

-> As this is intentionally vulnerable design, we directly provided the endpoint.
-In real-world you have to do some recon.
+> As this is an intentionally vulnerable design, we directly provided the endpoint.
+In the real-world you have to do some recon.

 * Based on the scenario and information, we identified that it's possible docker container private registry

-* After reading some docs and googling, here is the simple API endpoint queries for the container registry
+* After reading some docs and googling, here are the simple API endpoint queries for the container registry

 ```bash
 curl http://127.0.0.1:1235/v2/